prkgupta/Team-Poseidon/README.md

 ```bash
 npm test
 ```
-This will run mocha and unit tests
+This will run mocha and unit tests.
+Whenever you make a change to a file, mocha will restart your tests.
+So you don't have to keep restarting mocha all the time.

 Push to testing environment
 ----------------------------